-INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Offense: (35) Disturbances outside of the classroom Disturbances outside of the classroom (e.g., lunchroom, recess).
-K-5 students • • • 6-12 students • • • •
+INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Offense: (35) Disturbances outside of the cla Disturbances outside of the classroom (e.g., lu K-5 students • • • 6-12 students • • • •

-Offense: (34) Insubordination The refusal to follow the reasonable directive of a person in authority or the violation of this Code of Conduct or any other building or classroom rules, including refusing to identify oneself on request.
+Offense: (34) Insubordination

+The refusal to follow the reasonable directive of a person in authority or the violation of this Code of Conduct or any other building or classroom rules, including refusing to identify oneself on request.
 Persons in authority include, but are not limited to, administrators, teachers, teaching assistants, teacher aides, secretaries, bus drivers, monitors, including bus monitors, custodians, cafeteria workers, security employees.

-All Students (K-12)
+All Students (K-12) • • • •

-Offense: (33) Possession of and/or showing a All Students (K-12) • • •
+Offense: (33) Possession of and/or showing and/or distribution of obscene material All Students (K-12) • • •

 Offense: (32) Violation of computer use policy

 K-5 students • • •

-6-12 students • • • •
+6-12 students • • •